andrew/ultimate-awesome/README.md

 - [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [Awesome-Segmentation-With-Transformer](https://github.com/lxtGH/Awesome-Segmentation-With-Transformer) - [T-PAMI-2024] Transformer-Based Visual Segmentation: A Survey.
 - [awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more.
 All you should know about Flutter development!.
+- [awesome-learn-datascience](https://github.com/siboehm/awesome-learn-datascience) - :chart_with_upwards_trend: Curated list of resources to help you get started with Data Science.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
 - [awesome-react-graphql](https://github.com/hasura/awesome-react-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and React/React Native` awesome.
 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.